Use Case: Under Sink Leaks

 If ignored, these leaks can spread beyond the sink, making them especially damaging to modular fitted bathrooms and kitchens.
 This can create a significant cost to homeowners as insurance payouts may not cover everything.
 Therefore, an easy-to-install device that can detect sink leaks early on in the process is needed.

-- Domestic water leaks cost $17B in claims each year in the USA and the UK.
+Domestic water leaks cost US$17B in claims each year in the USA and the UK.